 Hint: The expression maximum("NUMPOINTS")

-will give you the highest value contained in the "NUMPOINTS"
+the highest value contained in the "NUMPOINTS"

-field.
-Use it to build your complete expression.
+it to build your complete expression.

 When you ran your model, you may have noticed a warning message No spatial index exists for the input layer, performance will be severely degraded.
 This is because certain spatial queries make use of a spatial index and QGIS warns you when having a spatial index can speed up your operations.
 PostGIS documentation has a good overview of spatial indexes and why they are important.